Staff and Leadership

 Kelly joined the Boys & Girls Clubs of Philadelphia in 2015 and since then has overseen the implementation of the Call to Action Literacy Initiative, coaching and developing literacy staff to strengthen youth literacy outcomes.
 Kelly is passionate about youth education and community service.
 Before coming to the Boys & Girls Clubs of Philadelphia, Kelly worked with City Year Philadelphia as an AmeriCorps Member and later as a Program Manager.
 In that role, she managed AmeriCorps Members in Philadelphia public schools and supported the organization’s literacy training and initiatives.
 Kelly graduated from the University of Notre Dame with a Sociology degree and an Education minor.
 Throughout college, she was dedicated to community-based education research and supporting youth programming in local schools and organizations.
 Kelly’s experience includes volunteer management, program evaluation, and facilitating community partnerships.

-Shakir Johnson, a Boys and Girls Club Alumni and our Vice President of Programs and Athletics, is passionate about sports and teen programming.
+Shakir Johnson, a Boys and Girls Club Alumni and our Executive Vice President of Programs, Athletics, and Teen advancement, is passionate about sports and teen programming.
 After his high-level basketball playing career was cut short due to injuries, Shakir returned to the Club that supported him during his teen years, to educate Philadelphia’s youth in what it takes to get to and play at the next level.
 A graduate of Pierce College, Shakir has a passion for helping club teens develop the physical and mental stamina needed to prepare for higher education and/or the workforce.
 Over the last eight years, Shakir has taken on a number of roles within the Boys & Girls Clubs of Philadelphia.

 His leadership transformed the lives of our kids and families, ensuring that they have access to hot meals, transformational programming, and caring adults.
 In his role as the Unit Director of the Shane Victorino Club, Shakir’s recruitment and outreach efforts, increased membership by 300 Percent, with over 1,000 members enrolled in each of the last four years, making the Shane Victorino Club the first in the organization to engage more than 1,000 members annually.
 As the Vice President of Programs and Athletics, Shakir is dedicated to enhancing athletic programs throughout the organization, increasing teen membership, and developing leadership and mentoring opportunities for teens throughout Philadelphia.